 Grassington to Buckden

-Start the day with a transfer back to Grassington, and pass through the jumbled up and sheltered village of Kettlewell heading for Starbotton with its seventeenth and eighteenth century houses, lead-mining dominated, to Buckden, the valley of the bucks with Wharfe Bridge, once named ‘Election Bridge’ as local politicians always promised to widen it come election time.
-We will meet you at the Buck Inn to take you to your hotel for the next two nights.
+Start the day with a transfer back to Grassington, to walk through the jumbled up and sheltered village of Kettlewell heading for Starbotton with its seventeenth and eighteenth century houses which are lead-mining dominated.
+Head on to Buckden, the valley of the bucks with Wharfe Bridge, once named ‘Election Bridge’ as local politicians always promised to widen it come election time.
+We will meet you here at the Buck Inn to take you to your hotel for the next two nights.

 5. Day five